 If you opt for an animal-based protein powder, you’ll likely be recommended whey protein (which comes from cow’s milk).
 But if you want a plant-based protein, you’ll need to look for “vegan” on the label – or powders made from pea protein.

-The debate around which is best (and whether vegan protein shakes are as effective as regular ones) is a topic for another day – but the best vegan protein powders seem to be the ones composed of a variety of protein sources, from pea and rice to hemp and algae.
+The debate around which is best, and whether vegan protein shakes are as effective as regular ones, is a topic for another day.
+But the best vegan protein powders seem to be the ones composed of a variety of protein sources, from pea and rice to hemp and algae.

 Next, you need to choose a flavour – and you’ll be surprised by how many different options there are out there, from chocolate and vanilla to toffee and coffee.

-Personally, we tend to prefer to disguise the often chalky texture of protein with as many ingredients as possible – and whizz up a protein shake with milk or yogurt, oats, frozen berries, bananas and even a little bit of peanut butter in a blender.
+Personally, we tend to prefer to disguise the often chalky texture of protein with as many ingredients as possible – and whizz up a protein shake with milk or yoghurt, oats, frozen berries, bananas and even a little bit of peanut butter in a blender.
 Or, if we’re feeling fancy, we’ll bake with unflavoured protein to make protein-packed flapjack or banana bread.

-For the best results, we’d still recommend blending protein into a fruit smoothie, but if you’re in a rush straight out the gym and you’ve only got a water bottle to hand, they’re ideal for that post workout boost.
+For the best results, we’d still recommend blending protein into a fruit smoothie, but if you’re in a rush straight out of the gym and you’ve only got a water bottle to hand, they’re ideal for that post-workout boost.

+If you’re looking for a completely personalised take on nutrition then it doesn’t get better than Nutri-Genetix (NGX) – the world’s first genetically personalised nutrition shake, tailored to your own DNA.
 After a super quick and easy swab test (inside the cheek), we sent off our DNA and then received a personalised blend of NGX “bodyfuel” based on our own genetic make-up.
 You’re also given a very detailed report of your results – explaining how you metabolise and process different nutrients.
 Turns out we have reduced levels of vitamin B12, who knew?

 Each serving contains up to 27g of plant protein and 30 essential nutrients, including iron, omega-3, vitamin B complex and vitamin D. The best part?
-It’s unflavoured, so it’s much more versatile – and you can get specific flavour add-ons (we tried the antioxidant packed super berry), so it actually tastes delicious too.
+It’s unflavoured, so it’s much more versatile – and you can get specific flavour add-ons, we tried the antioxidant-packed super berry, so it actually tastes delicious too.

 Innermost health protein